kaylubh/drf-api/README.md

 #### Run

-1. Run `python manage.py runserver` from root of project directory in order to interact with the API
+1. Run `docker compose up` from root of project directory in order to interact with the API

 1. In a browser navigate to: `http://localhost:8000/api/v1/penguins/`